bchugg/stat-map/index.md

 Here is my face, cartoonified.
 ![[images/me.png|center|250]]

-If you spot any mistakes, you can email me at benchugg $\alpha\tau$ cmu.edu or submit a PR request [here].
+If you spot any mistakes, you can email me at benchugg $\alpha\tau$ cmu.edu or submit a PR request [here](https://github.com/bchugg/stat-map).